lukekivi/Distributed-Image-Processing/README.md

 ### Test 11 - Random
 All Nodes have an 80% load injection probability so most of the tasks will have a three second delay injected.
 However, the tasks are run as threads so they don't have to wait for each other to finish before the next starts so most of these will probably overlap with each other when executing.
 No tasks should be rejected as well since we are using the random policy.
+Also used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|